Personal Injury Attorney in Florida Provides Effective Legal Services to Victims of ATV Accidents in the Lakeland Area

 - Collisions — While it’s rare for an ATV to collide with another ATV, it can happen.
 An ATV can also collide with a negligent motorcycle, car or truck driver as well.
 ATVs offer little protection for their drivers, and even non-serious accidents can lead to debilitating spinal injuries.

 There are multiple causes behind ATV accidents, and most of them can be blamed on the vehicle itself or the track on which it is traveling.
 These causes include:

 - Defective parts — Faulty brakes, defective tires and an unresponsive steering system are just some of the reasons that ATVs suffer a mechanical failure and then crash.
 These parts are the responsibility of the manufacturer, and if a defect is present, our ATV accident attorneys are ready to hold the company responsible for paying any compensation owed you for your injuries.

 - Poor design — Some ATVs are just designed poorly, making them more prone to mechanical failure and accidents.
 Whether the material from which the ATV is constructed is too light or the vehicle’s engine system cuts out without warning, some designs are just inherently dangerous.
 This is different than one part being defective, and it usually means that the ATV itself is flawed from a schematic standpoint.
 It is the responsibility of the ATV manufacturer to get this right.

 - Dangerous tracks — ATV tracks may seem inherently dangerous, but the proper precautions should be taken to decrease the likelihood of an accident.
 If the track or road you have been injured on has not been properly maintained, the property owner could be at fault.

-Contact our knowledgeable ATV accident attorneys today
+Contact a knowledgeable ATV accident attorney today